cybozu-go/sabakan/docs/sabakan.md

 -----------

 Sabakan can read configurations from a YAML file if `-config-file` option is specified.

-Logging options can be specified only by command-line options.
+When `-config-file` is specified, command line options are ignored except for logging options.

 Properties in YAML are the same as the command-line option names without leading slashes.
 `etcd-servers` value is a list of URL strings.